HristoKolev/private-npm-registry-setup/README.md

 ```

-- How to reset everything completely
+- Stop and delete all data

 ```sh